bryancalisto/todoitico/README.md

 # todoitico
-To-do management app written with Flutter and SQLite
+To-do management app written with Flutter and Firebase auth and realtime db